 SUBMIT YOUR APPLICATION

-If you have any questions regarding this recruitment, please contact Nicholas Jetton in Human Resources at
+If you have any questions regarding this recruitment, contact Sera Salmanyan in Human Resources at

-The County of El Dorado is recruiting applicants for the Supervising Animal Control Officer.
-This recruitment will establish a list for the purpose of filling current and future full time, part time, and extra help vacancies for at least three (3) months.
-There is currently (1) one full time vacancy located in South Lake Tahoe, CA and there is currently (1) one full time vacancy located in Diamond Springs, CA.
+The County of El Dorado is recruiting applicants for Building Maintenance Worker I/II.
+This recruitment will establish a list for the purpose of filling current and future full time vacancies for at least three (3) months.
+There is currently (1) one full time vacancy in the Chief Administrative Office, Facilities Division located in Placerville, CA.

 Click here for Frequently Asked Questions.